RidhamVashishth/RAG-Based-Contextual-QA-System/README.md

 # AskTheDoc - Multi-Format Document Q&A System

 A proficient, accurate, and interactive question-answering web application built with Streamlit.
 This tool leverages a Retrieval-Augmented Generation (RAG) pipeline to allow users to ask questions about the content of their uploaded documents (PDF, DOCX, PPTX, XLSX).
+The app can be accessed by visiting https://ragbasedanswers.streamlit.app/

 ---